snyk-labs/java-goof/DEPLOY_HEROKU.md

 ## Deploy Java Goof on Heroku

-There are multiple ways to deply an application to heroku.
+There are multiple ways to deploy an application to heroku.
-Currently the deploying the WAR file works (best)
+Currently deploying the WAR file works (best)

 ### Deploying WAR file with the Heroku CLI